-The inside of his scuffed FIAT van had broken bottles, torn cardboard cartons a few rags and crumpled newspapers scattered all over the inside.
+The inside of his scuffed FIAT van had broken bottles, torn cardboard cartons, a few rags, and crumpled newspapers scattered all over the inside.
 “No one thinks there could be anything worth stealing there, right?” he asked.
 “My saxes and clarinet are in their cases underneath that fake floorboard.
 They couldn’t be any safer.”

 “But you could bring them up to our place.”

 “Nah, I don’t feel like carrying them.
 They’ll be all right for the rest of the day and tonight I’m sure.
-I’ve never had any break-ins Rome.”
+I’ve never had any break-ins in Rome.”

 While we were walking in the evening along Via San Luca, running by our Piazza, a few shops were closing, the owners pulling down and locking the iron gates as usual.
 During the night, by the way, hired patrolling watchmen would stop by, look in and put self-identifying slips of paper under the gates to show that they’d been there.
-And, as was sometimes true, at part of this evening, babbling men were clustered around a high cardboard box on the paving stones, evidently watching and participating in a card game, in which one man was flipping cards as if trying to fool anyone naïve enough to bet on winning laid-out cash waiting for a lucky winner.
+And, as was sometimes true, as part of this evening, babbling men were clustered around a high cardboard box on the paving stones, evidently watching and participating in a card game, in which one man was flipping cards as if trying to fool anyone naïve enough to bet on winning laid-out cash waiting for a lucky winner.

 “Look at that!”
 Tony laughed.
 “These guys are playing Three Card Monte.
 That scam is centuries old!”

-Meanwhile the five men around the box kept up a constant dialogue as if they couldn’t hear or understand anything Tony was saying.
+Meanwhile, the five men around the box kept up a constant dialogue as if they couldn’t hear or understand anything Tony was saying.
 Since part the game is to make it look as if an innocent bystander has figured out a way to trick the trickster, one man turned to me with a wink to show me how he was going to win.
 He folded over the edge of one card.
 Meanwhile another man kept looking up and down the street as if checking to make sure no police were around.

 “OK!
 Watch this!”
 Tony said.
 “That guy with the cards is going to unbend the presumed marked card and replace it so fast, you wouldn’t notice!”
 I didn’t notice.
 Meanwhile the cast of this performance kept on babbling, as if we were now a part of the show.
 We watched for a little longer but no real potential victim showed up.